 Switzerland is easily one of the most ‘epic’ countries I have visited.
 You’ll experience countless moments where you are completely lost for words because Switzerland is one of the most scenic countries in the world.
 However, it is also one of the most expensive places to visit so it takes a bit of planning to figure out the best ways to get around, find places to eat, and affordable accommodation.
-There are also lots of unique tips you will need to know when traveling around Switzerland that you won’t find in any other country.
-I’ve got you covered.
-I spent 100 days exploring Switzerland and in this travel blog post, I will explain my top travel tips for Switzerland.
-Many of them you simply can’t figure out until you have traveled in Switzerland, so I help these tips prepare you for certain situations, save you money, keep you safe and keep you healthy while traveling through Switzerland!
+Hopefully these travel tips for Switzerland will help you have an awesome first experience exploring this amazing country.

 This guide is for everyone, not just those on a budget.
 I’ve got lots of tips that will help budget backpackers in Switzerland but many of the tips are related to activities, train trips, and food that both budget and luxury travelers will be involved in or encounter during their travel through Switzerland.
-Most people in Switzerland are on a budget of some sort due to the high prices throughout the country so lots of the tips in this guide will help you find ways to make the most out of your time in Switzerland while not burning a hole in your wallet.

-I’ll start off with some basic tips about transport, best towns to base yourself for hiking, and general costs and then as we go deeper and deeper into the list, the Switzerland travel tips will get more and more specific and will definitely be things you wouldn’t have thought of.
+I’ll start off with some basic tips about transport, the best towns to base yourself for hiking, and general costs, and then as we go deeper and deeper into the list, the Switzerland travel tips will get more and more specific and will definitely be things you wouldn’t have thought of.

 WHAT LANGUAGE WILL YOU NEED TO SPEAK IN SWITZERLAND?

-In Switzerland, there are actually four official languages but the main two languages are Swiss-German and French.
-Depending on which region you are in will determine the languages most locals are speaking.
 In the north and the east of Switzerland you can expect to hear mostly Swiss-German and around Geneva and the west you can expect to hear French.
 Those are the main two but in the south, there are many Italian-speaking regions, such as Lugano.
 The final official language is Rhaeto-Rumantsch but is spoken by a very small number within Switzerland.

 So, what can you expect language-wise?
-Well, I spoke only a few words of German and no French, Italian or otherwise.
+Well, I spoke only a few words of German and no French, Italian, or otherwise.
 What I found is that there are a surprisingly high number of people in Switzerland who speak very little to no conversational English.
 However, there were, of course, lots of people who could speak English.
-You will find that in the touristy areas the prevalence of English increases and usually train conductors, tour operators, ticket booth attendants, and waiters will all know enough English to get you by.

 What I will say is you should try and learn a few basic phrases of German and French say you can greet people out on the hiking trails, say thank you and please at a restaurant and ask where the bathroom is.
 I think it is polite to learn those and any more is up to you but the more the better and locals always appreciate the effort even if your accent is horrible.